Bartlebys/Bartleby/Documents/BSFS.md

 # File synchronization mechanisms

-## Managed Collections reflects the box state in real time
+## Managed Collections reflects the distributed Box state in real time

 When a node or a block is created, updated or deleted, it is automatically propagated to all the connected clients.
 The `document.nodes` & `document.blocks` are reflecting the `Box` state in real time.